Art, Education, and Community Practice (MA)

 Program Description

-This interdisciplinary program combines coursework in contemporary artistic practice, educational theory, and social activism to prepare artists, educators, designers, community organizers, and other publicly situated activists to work within community-based settings, museums, nongovernmental organizations (NGOs), or broader public and civic contexts to initiate social change through the arts.
+This interdisciplinary MA program in Art, Education, and Community Practice combines coursework in contemporary artistic practice, radical educational theory, and social activism.
+In this program students assume major roles in changing the social, cultural, political, and economic landscape through their artistic practice.
+It prepares artists, educators, designers, community organizers, and other publicly situated activists to work within community-based settings, museums, nongovernmental organizations (NGOs), or broader public and civic contexts to initiate social change through the arts.

-Students take foundational courses in the three core program modules: Contemporary Artistic Practice, Educational Theory, and Social Activism, as well as complete a final project.
+Students take foundational courses in the three core program modules: Contemporary Artistic Practice, Educational Theory, and Social Activism.
 In addition, students can choose elective courses from across the university to customize their degree focus and experiences.

 Career Opportunities

-The Art, Education, and Community Practice program serves individuals interested in socially engaged art and who want to work outside or in collaboration with traditional avenues (museum, gallery arena, and classrooms).
-Graduates may also serve as artists and organizers working as educators; curators; and artists in museums, community-based organizations, and NGOs.
+Graduates of the program work outside of and in collaboration with traditional avenues (museums, gallery arenas, classrooms, non-government organizations (NGOs).
+Graduates also serve as artists and organizers working as educators; curators; and artists in museums, community-based organizations, and NGOs or in broader public and civic contexts to initiate social change through the arts.

 Admissions